Battle of Mulleriyawa: 2nd battle of Mulleriyawa

 Tikiri Bandara rode throughout the battle line, encouraging men to continuously press the attack and to close the gaps.
 Once the Portuguese managed to retreat through a gap in the line and found that Sitawakan forces hurrying on to the next pass to cut off their retreat again.

 The Portuguese had almost given up themselves when something unexpected happened.
 A soldier named António Dias de Lomba fired a berço cannon (canhão de berço – breech loading swivel gun usually used for grape shots) which had been abandoned in the field.
-The shot fell among a line of Sitawakan soldiers, killed many.
+The shot fell among a line of Sitawakan soldiers.
 It must have shocked the Sitawaka forces because they stopped attacking.
 Taking advantage of the lull, the Portuguese managed to retreat through a wood.
 Although the Sitawakans were no longer pressing the attack, Portuguese sources provide names of 6 soldiers which were killed in this wood by Sitawaka forces using musket fire alone.
 Some Portuguese soldiers retreated using boats.

 Those who escaped found refuge in the smaller stockade which they captured in the early part of campaign.
 However, many were wounded and their pride has shaken.